 The ACT Writing section (new as of September 2015) is the only optional part of the ACT.
 However, optional does not mean unnecessary.
-A number of colleges do require it be included with the rest of your ACT scores as part of their application process.
-(If you want to check if your dream school is one of them, you can use the ACT’s own College Writing Test Requirements search tool to do so.)
+A number of colleges do require it to be included with the rest of your ACT scores as part of their application process (if you want to check if your dream school is one of them, you can use the ACT’s own College Writing Test Requirements search tool to find out).
+If any of the schools you’re considering require you to take the ACT Writing Section, you definitely need to know what constitutes a good ACT Writing Score.

 Start improving your ACT writing score (and everything else) today with Magoosh!